maxim-top/im.gitbook/README.md

 ### On-premise Deployment

-Download Center[Installation package](https://package.maximtop.com/linux/amd64/maxim.ctl) And then follow the steps directly from Console, you can also view[detailed installation document](quick-start/how-to-deploy-private-cloud.md)
+Download Center [Installation package](https://package.maximtop.com/linux/amd64/maxim.ctl) And then follow the steps directly from Console, you can also view [detailed installation document](quick-start/how-to-deploy-private-cloud.md)

 ## Client SDK